 Rock and Roll fans suffered another loss on February 28th, 2008 when Mike Smith died of pneumonia at Stoke Mandeville Hospital outside of London.
 He was 64.
 Just two weeks later, On March 10th, The Dave Clark Five was inducted into The Rock And Roll Hall Of Fame by actor Tom Hanks.
 In attendance with the three surviving members of the band were the families of Lenny Davidson, Rick Huxley and Denis Payton.
 Dave Clark opened up his acceptance speech by saying that he felt like he was at the Oscars.
 Lenny Davidson mentioned that they arrived in New York for the ceremony on March 8th, exactly 44 years after their first appearance on The Ed Sullivan Show.
 "Glad All Over" was performed by Joan Jett, John Fogerty, John Mellencamp and Billy Joel.
 Later that month, a 28-track collection, "The Dave Clark Five: The Hits", was released on iTunes.

 Bassist Rick Huxley passed away on February 11th, 2013 at the age of 72.
 Formerly a heavy smoker, he had suffered from emphysema for some time.
-His wife, Ann, died in 2012.
+His wife, Ann, had died in 2012.

 The Hits of The Dave Clark Five: